-If a child is hurt accidentally or there is an issue when carrying out the procedure, the staff member will report the incident immediately to the DSL
+If a child is hurt accidentally or there is an issue when carrying out the procedure, the staff member will report the incident immediately to the Headteacher or Deputy Headteacher.

 If a child makes an allegation against a member of staff, the responsibility for intimate care of that child will be given to another member of staff as quickly as possible and the allegation will be investigated according to the school's safeguarding procedures.